apalessandro/N-bit-universe/README.md

 ### Coarse-Graining

 You can supply an arbitrary partition of the microscopic state space (all 2^N bitstrings) and treat its blocks as macrostates.
-This lets you explore descriptive phase spaces.

 Add `--groups <SPEC>` where `<SPEC>` is either: